 While some solar companies will discourage you from doing it yourself, we help our customers with self installs.
 We provide classes that you can attend for free to learn how to install your very own solar array.
 We even offer an EZ Solar Permit and Design option where we design your array for you for optimal energy output and help you get the proper permitting for your city.

 You can follow us on Facebook to get notifications on our latest events and DIY classes.

 Do my solar panels produce power when the sun isn’t shining?

-Solar power is obviously dependant on the sun.
+Solar power is obviously dependent on the sun.
 Your panels will produce less energy if it’s cloudy or if they’re in shadow or somehow covered up.
 With the use of micro inverters or optimizer inverters you can maximize the efficiency of your solar array even if part of your system is in shadow.

 Solar panels can still produce energy on a cloudy day but the output will be much lower.
 Utah and Idaho have some of the best solar energy potential thanks to our desert climate.